busyNapier/FDO-Ops-Service-Architecture/README.md

-# Reference Implementation for FDO-FDOps
+# Reference Implementation for FDO-Ops
 ### This repository is just for anonymized reviewing procedures using the pseudonym Busy Napier.!
 ## Abbreviations:
 - KIP: Kernel Information Profile